 To view all Office 365 offerings available to partners, see this article: Sell, Deploy, and Support Microsoft Office 365.

 We will determine the severity of your issue and then reach out to you accordingly.
-Below is a table with examples of how we determine severity, and associated response times.

 How do I escalate my service request?

 If you need assistance on an Office 365 technical support service request that is currently with the Partner Support team, here’s what you can do:

 - First, try contacting your support engineer and their backup via email.
 You may optionally contact Microsoft by phone.

 - If you do not receive a response from your support engineer, forward the latest email about the case to the support engineer’s manager listed in his email signature.